This story contains affiliate links.

-Forty kids younger than the age of eight + exploding paint, shaving cream, body art, edible art and more ÷ SUPER brave mommas = ONE MESSY PLAYDATE!
+Forty kids younger than the age of eight + exploding paint, shaving cream, body art, edible art, and more ÷ SUPER brave mommas = ONE MESSY PLAYDATE!

 Have everyone bring sunscreen, wear swimsuits and bring towels and a change of clothes.
 You will not want them getting into your car after this morning of fun.
-Also have a hose available and a kiddie pool of clean water.
+Also, have a hose available and a kiddie pool of clean water.

-I typically have all of my stations, supplies and instructions planned and printed out ahead of time.
+I typically have all of my stations, supplies, and instructions planned and printed out ahead of time.
 I have a parent assigned to each station with written instructions on what the kids are supposed to do.
-This helps the day to move smoothly and ensures that little Billy will save some body paint for the other kids.
+This helps the day move smoothly and ensures that little Billy will save some body paint for the other kids.

 The grand finale is always a shaving cream slip n slide.
 Every child brings a can of shaving cream (along with $5 per family to cover supply costs).
-All the moms cover the slide with foamy white goodness and the kids have a sudsy blast!
+All the moms cover the slide with foamy white goodness, and the kids have a sudsy blast!

-As long as you use washable products and stay outside, there isn’t anything a little soap and a power washer can’t get help.
+As long as you use washable products and stay outside, there isn’t anything a little soap and a power washer can’t get out.
 Super thanks to my neighbor for helping me scrape mushed spaghetti noodles off of my driveway last year.
 Again, not recommended!
 Also, exploding mud was a flop.

-Your MPD can be as big or a little as you’d like it to be.
+Your Messy Playdate can be as big or a little as you’d like it to be.
 What started out for me as an art day at a neighborhood park has now exploded (literally) into a circus of messy success that my kids and all the neighbors will remember for years to come.
-Not only is it a chance for kids to have permission to express themselves and be a mess, but comfort zones are pushed and friendships are made all in the name of fun!
+Not only is it a chance for kids to have permission to express themselves and be a mess, but comfort zones are pushed, and friendships are made all in the name of fun!